Joe Biden cancels events after positive COVID test – DW – 07/18/2024

 She added that he would continue his presidential duties from his home in Delaware.

 As he boarded Air Force One on his way home, he flashed a thumbs-up to reporters and said, "I feel good."
-He was not wearing a mask.
+He was not wearing a mask when he boarded but had one on during the flight.

 His doctor, Kevin O'Connor, said Biden was prescribed the antiviral drug Paxlovid and has taken his first dose.